vncsmyrnk/simple-spring-boot-app/README.md

-# Time Calculator
+# Simple app using Spring Boot

-This is a simple API that calculates work hours based on REST requests.
+This is a simple app build with Spring Boot.

 ## Run